Susan Pollack: Bergen-Belsen

 Pollack was forced along with other prisoners on a death march to Bergen-Belsen concentration camp by the Nazis.
 Many of the prisoners were shot or died of starvation.
 She described the conditions as "treacherous".
 On the long walk, they sometimes slept in a barn and were fed with boiled potatoes, until they eventually arrived at Bergen-Belsen.
 She described the camp as "indescribable", commenting that there were "mountains of corpses everywhere and no hygiene".
 Infectious diseases were widespread in the camp.

 On 15 April 1945, they were liberated by the British Army.
 When she heard shouting in the camp that they were being set free, she crawled out of her barracks.
 An English soldier picked her up and put her in an ambulance, which transported her to a makeshift hospital.
 Pollack did not feel exuberant about being liberated from the camp.
 She stated that the dehumanisation and despair left her feeling numb.
 She was treated for various diseases including tuberculosis and typhoid, then moved to Sweden to recover.
 Pollack's brother Laci was the only other family member to survive and he returned to the family home in Hungary.
 Pollack learned that her brother had been forced to work as a Sonderkommando, and consequently he experienced mental health issues.

 Later life

 Pollack moved to Canada, where she met her husband, who was also a survivor of the Holocaust.
 In 1962, she moved to the United Kingdom, where she studied a history degree, worked as a librarian, volunteered as a Samaritan and spent 25 years teaching about the Holocaust.
 She made it her mission to share her Holocaust testimony.
-She has shared her lifestory with thousands of young people and adults.
+She has shared her life story with thousands of young people and adults.

 In May 2015, Pollack gave evidence at the trial of former Auschwitz SS guard Oskar Gröning.